-A guide to problems, costs, maintenance and repair for your 2012 Hyundai Sonata
+A guide to repairs, service, and maintenance costs for your 2012 Hyundai Sonata

 These vehicles are being recalled because the transmission shift cable may come loose from the shift lever pin.
 If this were to occur, the gear selected may not match the indicated gear and the vehicle could move in an unexpected direction.
 Also, if the parking brake is not set when the vehicle is parked, the vehicle could roll unexpectedly even if the indicated gear is "park".
 Dealers will inspect and repair the connection between the shift cable and the shift lever to correct this concern.